Please note that Tapas no longer supports Internet Explorer.

 I frowned at the only source of light.
 Surprising.
 And not.

 For all intents and purposes, the money was still fully theirs.
-The account has been created for this sole purpose and was in the client’s name.
-After all, a shady broker couldn’t have such an easily traceable ledger or declare the income from espionage.
+That account was created for this sole purpose, and was in the client’s name.
+After all, a shady broker couldn’t have an easily traceable ledger in a bank.
 Not one as fresh as me.
-I had to visit the bank and, quoting the unreasonably long digits, request a cash withdrawal whilst pretending the account was my own.
+I had to make a withdrawal pretending I’m the owner.

 Currently?
 A precarious affair.
 All locations had to be under heavy surveillance.
-Ensnarement a hireling was trickier to pull off when it was but a simple businessman.
-Government, however, had all the manpower to sit on every branch and also the ATMs.
+Ensnarement was trickier to pull off when it was but a simple businessman.
+The government, however, had all the manpower to sit on every branch and ATM.

 They must really want me.
-To risk all that money, as well as organise a stakeout that probably spanned several cities.
-They couldn’t possibly know where I am.
+To risk all that money, organise a stakeout that probably spanned several cities.
+They couldn’t possibly know where I was.
 My bet – they still assumed the previous location.

-Regardless of all that, I had absolutely no intention of letting them keep what’s mine.
+Regardless, I had absolutely no intention of letting them keep what was mine.

-Down in the slum’s snake ways, I’ve gathered up some desperate waifs.
-Normally, the trick was to find someone who wouldn’t immediately run off with the haul – but in this occasion, that didn’t even matter.
+Down in the snake ways of a slum, I’ve purposefully come across desperate waifs.
+Usually, the trick was to find people who wouldn’t run off with the haul – but in this occasion, that didn’t even matter.
 I just wanted to irk the powers-that-be.
 With some luck, a speedy vagrant or two might even succeed to relieve the government of some funds.
 Survivability against all odds was their sole skill, after all.

 “Coordinate.
 Strike all at once.
-Spread them thin,” electronic voice reiterated as I mashed the buttons with a free hand.
+Spread them thin,” mechanical voice reiterated as I mashed the buttons with a free hand.

-Faces around me were tainted with reluctance, but I knew they would go for it regardless of risk.
+Faces around me tainted with reluctance, but I knew they would go for it.
 These people have embarked on far worse endeavours for much less.
-My bounty was near impossible to say no to, as I didn’t risk getting eaten by monsters for pocket change.
+My bounty was impossible to resist.
+I didn’t risk getting eaten by monsters for a pocket change.

-“No ID card this time?” a gaunt man asked as though we’ve had dealings before.
-I hadn’t committed him into my memory, which meant he didn’t do outstandingly well nor badly.
+“No documents this time?” one asked as though we’ve had dealings before.
+I hadn’t committed him into memory, which meant he didn’t do outstandingly well, nor badly.
 Promising.
-And potentially dangerous to return here in the likely case he gets caught.

-This scoundrel wanted to grab an entire thing all at once.
-My scant contacts aside, this exercise would require entering the bank and not leaving.
+The scoundrel wanted to grab the entire thing all at once.
+My scant contacts aside, this exercise would require entering the bank, and not leaving.
+I shook my head, frowning.

-I shook the head and he huffed, “Shame.
-Distraction would be nice.”
+Undiscouraged, he huffed, “Shame.
+A distraction would be nice.”

-So it would.
-An intelligent hoodlum.
-Perhaps he wasn’t as single-serving as I had assumed both times.
-People behind him seemed to hang on the bedraggled man’s every word too.
+A smart hoodlum.
+Perhaps this one wasn’t as single-serving as I had assumed both times.
+People behind him seemed to hang on the bedraggled man’s every word, too.
 This guy could be a local leader of some sort.
 I rummaged in my pockets and handed the wretch several of my vials.

 “Exp-lossives,” colourless voice hiccupped and I gritted the teeth.
 Even through electronic means I didn’t always escape my impairment.
 “Shatter.”